MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/nf-webservices-wsdatetimetofiletime.md

 A FILETIME cannot represent dates between January 1, 0001 and January 1, 1601.
-A <a href="https://msdn.microsoft.com/635f8e0b-f994-4500-85ad-dd74fb4a6c22">WS_DATETIME</a>
-          within this range causes the function to return <b>WS_E_INVALID_FORMAT</b>.
+A <a href="https://msdn.microsoft.com/635f8e0b-f994-4500-85ad-dd74fb4a6c22">WS_DATETIME</a>within this range causes the function to return <b>WS_E_INVALID_FORMAT</b>.
       (See <a href="https://msdn.microsoft.com/96285557-8317-4875-b634-e2eacd605901">Windows Web Services Return Values</a>.)